Industrial Heating Uses

 - Installation is not recommended in places where there are chlorine products, solvents or explosives, but certain models are suitable for that type of environment.

 - The combustion products are vented indoors with additional ventilation.
 Usually, this calls for an interlock between the appliance and a mechanical extractor fan.
 A fresh air supply unit needs to be installed in order to maintain an acceptable level of CO2 (5,000 ppm).
 For more details, consult the manufacturer’s Installation Guide.

-- The ventilation rate stipulated in Code B 149.2 is 300 ft3 of air per minute per 100,000 Btu/hr or each kW per 22m³/h fresh air of high intensity infrared installed.
+- The ventilation rate stipulated in Code B 149.2 is 300 ft3 of air per minute per 100,000 Btu/hr or each kW per 22m³/h fresh air of low intensity infrared installed.